Extrapolation for multilinear compact operators and applications: Applications

 \section{Applications}

-In this section, we will give some applications of compact extrapolation theorems obtained above.
+In this section, we present some applications of compact extrapolation theorems obtained above.
 More specifically, we will establish the compactness of commutators for several kinds of multilinear operators on the weighted Lebesgue spaces.